"The Essential Secrets of Songwriting" Lessons Gary Ewer has written four e-books that will get you writing the songs you've always wanted to write:

 And sometimes what we're after is not a beautiful melody, but rather a melody that works.

 Lyric and melody go hand in hand.
-Page 126 of "The Essential Secrets of Songwriting" says, "The shape of a melody must be planned with vocal range, harmony and text in mind."
+Page 216 of "The Essential Secrets of Songwriting" (3rd edition) says, "The shape of a melody should be planned with vocal range, harmony and text in mind."
 You can come up with what you think of as a killer melody, but unless it is enhancing other aspects of your song, it's all for nothing.

 Keep in mind that some of the world's biggest hits are songs that have completely unremarkable melodies.
 Tom Petty's Free Falling uses only three different notes, but was hugely successful.
 Those three notes have an almost hypnotic effect, and the constancy and reiteration of those notes gives an air of endurance and dependability that goes hand in hand with the lyric.
 It also makes it very easy to remember.

-All melodies are not created equal.
+Not alll melodies are created equal.
 Some are verse melodies, others are chorus or bridge tunes.
 And how you write one will help to make a listener keep listening, or could turn them off completely.
 You need to structure your melodies.
 Structure is what helps us discern the beginning from the end.

 And about boredom... it's a curious thing, but having elements in your melodies repeating endlessly gives the same result as writing a melody where nothing repeats... boredom.
 Good melodies are a balance between repeating elements and new elements; enough new elements that can keep the listener intrigued, but with enough repeating elements so that the listener doesn't feel lost.